Skip to main content

 Park History

-Nalcas National Reserve was established under Chilean protected areas legislation and is administered by CONAF as part of the Araucanía Region protected areas network.
-The reserve was designated to protect Araucaria forest remaining on the volcanic flanks of the Lonquimay area, recognising the ecological significance of this globally threatened forest type.
-The reserve forms a conservation corridor with Tolhuaca National Park (25 km northwest) and Malalcahuello National Reserve (adjacent), together protecting one of the largest contiguous areas of Araucaria forest under public ownership.
-CONAF developed visitor infrastructure at Nalcas as part of broader ecotourism development in the Lonquimay corridor.
+Nalcas National Reserve was established on October 6, 1967 by Supreme Decree No. 604 of the Ministry of Agriculture and is administered by CONAF as part of the Araucanía Region protected areas network.
+[1] The reserve was designated to protect Araucaria forest remaining on the volcanic flanks of the Lonquimay area, recognising the ecological significance of this globally threatened forest type.
+Nalcas is administered jointly with the adjacent Malalcahuello National Reserve and forms part of the Araucarias Biosphere Reserve (UNESCO, 1983), which groups ten protected areas across the Araucanía Region.
+[2] CONAF developed visitor infrastructure at Nalcas as part of broader ecotourism development in the Lonquimay corridor.
 The proximity of the Corralco ski resort has created both opportunities for visitor sharing and challenges related to infrastructure pressure on the adjacent reserve boundary.

 Major Trails And Attractions

-The reserve's primary attraction is trekking through mature Araucaria forest with views of the active Lonquimay volcano.
-The main trail system begins at the CONAF ranger station and traverses Araucaria parkland to volcanic terrain near the Lonquimay crater and the 1988 Navidad lava flow—a raw landscape of black basalt with pioneering vegetation just beginning to colonise the flow surface.
-Shorter nature trails wind through old-growth Araucaria stands with interpretive panels on tree age, ecology, and Pehuenche cultural significance.
+The reserve's primary attraction is trekking through mature Araucaria forest with views of the active Lonquimay volcano (2,865 m).
+[1]) CONAF maintains four hiking routes ranging from 1 km (easy, 30 minutes) to 22 km (demanding, 10 hours), with the Cráter Navidad trail providing access to the 1988 lava flow landscape.
+[2] Shorter nature trails wind through old-growth Araucaria stands with interpretive panels on tree age, ecology, and Pehuenche cultural significance.
 Autumn visits (March–May) coincide with the piñon mast season, when parakeet flocks and woodpeckers concentrate in productive fruiting trees.
-The adjacent Corralco ski resort provides winter sports from June to September, with ski-in access to Araucaria forest zones.
+The adjacent Corralco ski resort provides winter sports from June to September.
 Birdwatching for Magellanic woodpeckers and chucao tapaculos is consistently excellent.

 Visitor Facilities And Travel

-Nalcas is accessed via Route 181 from Lonquimay town (approximately 20 km), which connects to the Temuco–Curacautín highway.
-The road to the reserve is paved to Lonquimay and gravel beyond; a standard car suffices in dry conditions but 4WD is recommended in winter.
-CONAF maintains a ranger station with visitor information, trail maps, and vehicle registration at the reserve entrance.
+Nalcas is accessed via Route 181 approximately 180 km from Temuco, with the reserve entrance near Lonquimay town.
+[1] The road to the reserve is paved to Lonquimay and gravel beyond; a standard car suffices in dry conditions but 4WD is recommended in winter.
+CONAF maintains a ranger station with visitor information and trail maps; the reserve is open Tuesday through Sunday from 8:30 AM to 6:00 PM.
 A campground with water and basic sanitation serves visiting trekkers.
-The adjacent Corralco ski resort offers full hotel accommodation, restaurant, and equipment rental—these services are accessible to summer trekkers as well.
+The adjacent Corralco ski resort offers full hotel accommodation, restaurant, and equipment rental.
 Lonquimay (population approximately 4,000) provides fuel, accommodation, and basic supplies.
-Temuco (the regional capital, approximately 120 km west) is the nearest city with full services, an airport, and connections to Santiago.
+Temuco is the nearest city with full services, an airport, and connections to Santiago.

 Conservation And Sustainability